Fascinating Facts About Toni Morrison, Nobel Prize Winner

 Toni Morrison, born Chloe Ardelia Wofford (1931 – 2019), was an American novelist, editor, essayist, and professor.
-We’ll explore 10 fascinating facts about Toni Morrison that offer a glimpse of what shaped her to become the powerful writer we’ve come to know.
+Presented here are fascinating facts about Toni Morrison that offer a glimpse of what made her one of the most the powerfu voices in contemporary literature.

-Morrison was born and raised in Lorain, Ohio, in a working-class African-American family that influenced her love and passion for Black culture as she grew up hearing folktales, songs, and storytelling.
+Morrison was born and raised in Lorain, Ohio, in a working-class family that inspired her love for Black culture.

 . . . . . . . . . .